 Table 4 and 5 shows kennedy classification for age wise variation for maxillary and mandibular arch.
-The result showed class III predominance between 13 to 69 years while class II modification 1 in maxillary arch while in mandibular arch class III was predominant in all ages.
-The next predominant classification was class III modification 1 for all ages except for 50-59 years having class II modification 1 in mandibular arch.
+The result showed class III predominance between 13 to 69 years in both arches while class II modification 1 was found in maxillary arch of age group 70 to 85 years.
+The next predominant classification was class III modification 1 for all ages in both the arch except for 50-59 years age group had class II modification 1 in mandibular arch.
+Among the different age group, predominance of class III was found in 31- 40 years.
 In this regard chi-squared test was conducted to analyse whether there is any correlation when compared between the genders and also the age with respect to Kennedy’s classifications in maxillary and the mandibular arch, and it was found that there is no association when compared between the male and female patients for maxillary arch and mandibular arch(table 6).
 It was also found that there is a significant difference in the age wise comparison of group in both in the maxillary arch and the mandibular arch (table 7).

 Discussion:

 It is increasingly recognized that the impact of disease on quality of life should be taken into account when assessing health status.
-It is likely that tooth loss, in most cases being a consequence of oral diseases, which affects Oral Health-Related Quality of Life (OHRQoL).
-Thus it was hypothesized that tooth loss is associated with an impairment of OHRQoL and the location and distribution of the remaining teeth play an important role in the quality of life6.
-Edentulousness falls into a special category among the various conditions of dental origin.
+It is likely that tooth loss, in most cases being a consequence of oral diseases, which affects Oral Health-Related Quality of Life (OHRQoL).6 In a large Japanese study, Ide et al found a strong correlation between the number of missing teeth and higher OHIP scores suggesting impairment of OHRQoL.
+9 Edentulism falls into a special category among the various disease of dental origin.
 Tooth loss is the dental equivalent to mortality.
-A simple estimation of the proportion of the partial edentulous cases is a rough indication of the prevalence of dental diseases and the success or failure of dental care7.
+A simple estimation of proportion of the partial edentulous case is a rough indication of the prevalence of dental diseases and the success or failure of dental care7.

-The prevalence of the partial edentulous adults in Iasi was 66.5%.
-The rate of tooth loss was higher in the rural area and more number of missing teeth were found in male population, 8.
-In contrary to this statement, the present study showed that more number of missing teeth was seen in the female population.
-In a large Japanese study, Ide et al found a strong correlation between the number of missing teeth and higher OHIP scores suggesting impairment of OHRQoL9
+The prevalence of the partial edentulous adults in Iasi was 66.5% and was estimated that the rate of tooth loss was higher in the rural area and more number of missing teeth were found in male population, 8.
+In contrary to the above statement, the present study showed that more number of missing teeth was seen in the female population.

-The results of the present study indicate that frequency of mandibular edentulism was higher than maxillary edentulism among the study population.
-This is in concordance with the study carried out by Curtis et al; at the University of California, School of Dentistry10.
-Kennedy’s Class III was found to be the most common pattern of partial edentulism among all the groups of this study both in the maxillary arch and the mandibular arch except in 70-87 years in mandibular arch with predominant class II modification 1 ; whereas Curtis found Kennedy’s Class III to be predominant in the maxillary arches only, while in mandibular arches, the most prevalent pattern in that study was Kennedy’s Class I. A major disparity between the two studies is that of the age factor, as the age group of Curtis’ study was averaging 55 years whereas in this study the average age of the patients was 36.5 years.
+The results of the present study indicate that the frequency of mandibular edentulism was higher than maxillary edentulism among the study population.
+Kennedy’s Class III was found to be the most common pattern of partial edentulism among all the age groups both in the maxillary arch and the mandibular arch except in 70-87 years in which class II modification 1 was predominant in mandibular arch.
+The present study was partially in accordance with Curtis et al 10 where in Kennedy’s Class III was predominant only in the maxillary arches, while in mandibular arches the most prevalent pattern in the previous study was Kennedy’s Class I. A major disparity between the two studies is that of the age factor, as the age group of Curtis’ study was averaging 55 years whereas in this study the average age of the patients was 36.5 years.